decentralized-identity/keri/docs/Glossary.md

 (_@henkvancann_)

 #### Key Transparency
-Makes it possible for users to know about all the public keys that are in the user's account, preventing the server from adding public keys to a user's account without detection.
+Key Transparency provides a lookup service for generic records and a public, tamper-proof audit log of all record changes.
+While being publicly auditable, individual records are only revealed in response to queries for specific IDs.\
+Key Transparency can be used as a _public key discovery service_ to authenticate users and provides a mechanism to keep the service accountable.\
+Key Transparency empowers account owners to reliably see what public keys have been associated with their account, and it can be used by senders to see how long an account has been active and stable before trusting it.
+[Source](https://github.com/google/keytransparency/)\
 Key Transparency does this by using piece of blockchain technology called a Merkle Tree.\
-More on [Stackexchange](https://security.stackexchange.com/questions/149125/how-does-key-transparency-work) how key transparency works.
+More on [Stackexchange](https://security.stackexchange.com/questions/149125/how-does-key-transparency-work) how key transparency works.\

-Key Transparency can be used as a _public key discovery service_ to authenticate users and provides a mechanism to keep the service accountable.
+(_@henkvancann_)

 #### Levels of Assurance
 Also `LOA`; Identity and other trust decisions are often not binary.
 They are judgement calls.
 Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.